hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 abs_time = 5000
 {% endhighlight %}

-Now we need to decide which generations to simualate, I chose a gap of 100 generations, but reduced to 10 during the population crash.
+Now we need to decide at which time points to sample, I chose a gap of 100 generations, reduced to 10 during the population crash.
 This has the nice effect of having more detail over this time point, as well as slowing down the animation during the interesting bit.

 {% highlight python %}
 # define the generations to iterate over.